LFichtner/minecraft-generator/readme.md

 ## Work Still in Progress

-# Minecraft Ice World Generator
+# Minecraft World Generator

-Trying to migrate the hothGenerator from "orgin" ont https://github.com/orgin/hothgenerator to the new Mincraft version.
-Working with Java 8.
+Working on an world generator, but not even sure what it´s about